Passport: Types

 Governments around the world issue a variety of passports for different purposes.
 The most common variety are ordinary passports issued to individual citizens and other nationals.
 In the past, certain countries issued collective passports or family passports.
 Today, passports are typically issued to individual travellers rather than groups.
 Aside from ordinary passports issued to citizens by national governments, there are a variety of other types of passports by governments in specific circumstances.

 While individuals are typically only permitted to hold one passport, certain governments permit citizens to hold more than one ordinary passport.
 Individuals may also simultaneously hold an ordinary passport and an official or diplomatic passport.

 Emergency passport

-Emergency passports (also called temporary passports) are issued to persons whose passports were lost, stolen or do not have at all and they have no time to obtain a replacement, e.g. someone abroad and needing to fly home within a few days.
-These passports are intended for very short time durations, e.g. one way travel back to the home country, and will naturally have much shorter validity periods than regular passports.
+Emergency passports (also called temporary passports) are issued to persons with urgent need to travel who do not have passports, e.g. someone abroad whose passport has been lost or stolen who needs to travel home within a few days, someone whose passport expires abroad, or someone who urgently needs to travel abroad who does not have a passport with sufficient validity.
+These passports are intended for very short durations, e.g. to allow immediate one-way travel back to the home country.
 Laissez-passer are also used for this purpose.
 Uniquely, the United Kingdom issues emergency passports to citizens of certain Commonwealth states who lose their passports in non-Commonwealth countries where their home state does not maintain a diplomatic or consular mission.